-How To Use Contract Work Sites to Break Into Freelancing
+How to Use Contract Work Sites to Break Into Freelance Writing

 New freelance writers can use project-based contract sites such as Elance, GetAFreelancer, Ifreelance or Guru to break into freelance writing.
 Joining and using one of these sites addresses several problems that new freelancers run into: need to make money, lack of clips and online presence, and the need for professional references.